Oulshtock/milestone-project/README.md

 <h2>Credits</h2>
 <h3>Content</h3>
 All content in the ‘About’ & 'Meet the Band' sections was written by the band members.
-All music was provided by the band.
+All music was provided by The Golddiggers.
-All video footage links were provided by the band.
+All video footage links were provided by The Golddiggers.
 <h3>Media</h3>
 All Photos were provided by the band directly.